Triangle Motors (合眾汽車) – from Shanghai to HK and from Opel to Isuzu

 The original office of Triangle Motors in HK was located at Holland House in Central with F.G.
 Barros as office manager, H. Hui as parts manager and George Chan as sales manager in the late 1940s.
 By the 1950s, directors of the firm were Leo Zigal and J.F.
 Cahill Jr. and staff members include E. J. Noronha, S. F. Chao, D. M. Fung, E. A. G. Passos, C. W. Pang, S.S.
 Li, C.P.
 Sung, Thomas S.B.
 Wei (韋尚斌) and Y.Z.
 Stone.
 The Hong Kong showroom was located at Morrison Hill Road in Happy Valley while the Kowloon showroom was located at 69D Waterloo Road.

 Outside of work, Leon Zigal was an active member of the American Club in Hong Kong and a bon vivant – even dressed up as a female nurse at one party.
 Both Leon and his wife were members of the Shanghai Jockey Club and the family’s racehorse ownership continued in Hong Kong.
-In 1962, he died in San Mateo, California and was survived by his wife Irene Zigal (1909-1993) and son Daniel Zigal (鄧思高).
+In 1962, he died in San Mateo, California and was survived by his wife Irene Zigal (1909-1993) and sons David and Daniel Zigal (鄧思高).
 The same year, the family decided to sell Triangle Motors to Dah Chong Hong (hereafter refer to as DCH), the trading firm affiliated with Hang Seng Bank.
 DCH retained most of Triangle’s staff including Thomas Wei, a graduate of St John’s University in Shanghai and scion of a prominent Cantonese comprador family, who was general sales manager of the firm.
 Wei was a co-founder of the Bayview Lions Club (香島獅子會) and served as its president from 1968-69 and 2003-04

 Dah Chong Hong ad listing all the products the firm and its subsidiary Triangle Motors represented; An Open Kadett ad posted by Triangle Motors in 1963 touting the performance of Open racecars in the 10th Macau Grand Prix that year (KSDN, 1963-11-21)